vondiggity/latex_test/README.md

-# latex_test
+# Latex Test

-Testing out latex, isn't this cool?
+Hello, just testing things out for some latex.
+This looks pretty cool.